GMBFRV/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if: 👂 heard
-  - while
+  - while: 👂 heard
-  - do..while
+  - do..while: 👂 heard
-  - for
+  - for: 👂 heard
-  - for..in
+  - for..in: 👂 heard
-  - for..of
+  - for..of: 👂 heard
-  - for await
+  - for await: 👂 heard
   - throw
-  - break
+  - break: 👂 heard
-  - continue
+  - continue: 👂 heard
-  - import
+  - import: 👂 heard
   - export
   - label
   - try..catch
-  - switch
+  - switch: 👂 heard
   - class
   - new Error
   - with
 - Functions
-  - function declaration
+  - function declaration: 👂 heard
   - function expression
   - return
   - default parameters